chidimo/Express-API-Template-With-MongoDB/tutorial.md

 `npm init`

 Answer the questions that follow and when done you have a new javascript project.
 At this point you have only one file in the folder named `package.json`.
-This file holds information about your project. \
+This file holds various information about your project.

 At this point I usually like to add a `README.md` file to my project.
 So go ahead and create that file at the root of your project.
 Now you have two files in your folder.